simplereach/helenus/Readme.md

         }

         //get what we just put in
-        //the driver will return a Helenus.Row object just like CQL cf.get('foo', {consistency:Helenus.ConsistencyLevel.ONE} function(err, row){
+        //the driver will return a helenus.Row object just like CQL cf.get('foo', {consistency:helenus.ConsistencyLevel.ONE} function(err, row){
           if(err){
             throw(err);
           }